bpfman/bpfman/docs/blog/posts/introduction-to-bpfman.md

 These instructions use kind and bpfman release v0.2.1.
 It should also be possible to run this demo on other environments such as minikube or an actual cluster.

+Another option is to [build the code yourself] and use [make run-on-kind]

+[build the code yourself]:../../getting-started/building-bpfman.md#development-environment-setup
+[make run-on-kind]:../../getting-started/example-bpf-k8s.md

-Another option is to [build the code yourself](https://bpfman.io/getting-started/building-bpfman/) and use [`make run-on-kind`](https://bpfman.io/getting-started/example-bpf-k8s/) to create the cluster as is described in the given links.
+to create the cluster as is described in the given links.
 Then, start with step 5.

 #### Run the demo